 Equity Resources

 - In summer 2020, we worked with the Greensboro Public Library on the One City, One Film initiative to kickstart a community conversation using the movie “The Hate U Give.”
-We are in the process of planning a similar event for 2021.

 - We are working with local and state governmental officials on direct policy solutions for our community.